 Android has a “demo mode” where you can change some parts of the system UI.
 This is great for screenshots.
-You can interface with the demo mode settings via adb or broadcast Intents (with the android.permission.DUMP
+You can interface with the demo mode settings via adb or broadcast Intents (with the android.permission.DUMP permission).
+I have a library for sending these Intents.
+I also have an app to showcase the library and to let me take nice screenshots.

 Library: https://github.com/NightlyNexus/DemoMode